Richsoul/My-first-game/README.md

 * [goals for the week, should be finishing all core gameplay]
 Monday:
 - particle effect of how much money you earned for particular item, when you collect it(complete)
-- add fishing hook, description given in notes app
 Tuesday:
-- every 1/4 ground paterns there will be a cave lvl
-- every 50m game speed increases
+- every 50m game speed increases(complete)
 Wednesday:
+Thursday:
+Friday:
 - add shop firebase
 - shop power ups: fill the oxygen lvl to max, ivulnerable to all the stuns and roots for 5 sec.,
-Thursday:
-Friday:
+- every fourth ground texture will be a cave texture
+- add fishing hook, description given in notes
+-

 #### Week 4
 _submitting to the App Store_